4934771143611516286/KCHS/README.md

         - Dimensions
 - PastPerfect integration

-The Python scripts that add and remove entries directly from the MySQL database require Pip to be used to install mysql.connector.
-The scripts do not work otherwise.
+The Python script that add and remove entries and create HTML files from the MySQL database require Pip to be used to install mysql.connector.
+The script does not work otherwise.